7wei/shareuhack/_posts/sense-of-ritual-best-practice/index.md

 subCategory: 'lifePhilosophy'
 publishedAt: '2021-11-18'
 updatedAt: '2021-11-18'
-excerpt: '"Every day I clock in at work and then stay at home scrolling through my phone.
-I feel so bored and disheartened."
-Do you feel the same, waking up every day filled with a sense of discontent?

-In recent years, we've started to explore ways to release our mind and spirit.
-The concept of "rituals" has begun to appear in our lives.
-We seek spiritual fulfillment, and rituals are an expression of this pursuit, allowing us to live not just for survival, but to truly live life.'
+excerpt: "In recent years, we've started to explore ways to release our mind and spirit.
+The concept of rituals has begun to appear in our lives.
+We seek spiritual fulfillment, and rituals are an expression of this pursuit, allowing us to live not just for survival, but to truly live life."
 coverImage: '/assets/posts/sense-of-ritual-best-practice.jpg'
 ogImage:
   url: '/assets/posts/sense-of-ritual-best-practice.jpg'